 “We had another meeting (with Boswell) and once the decision was made, it was no problem, they had the equipment and expertise and got it done,” Verboon said.
 He stressed that Boswell people have been working round the clock to move flood water where they can.

 “I’m not for or against Boswell and I think they’ve been taking a lot of blame when it’s just that we’re dealing with a lot of water.”

 In fact, Boswell pumps are taking Deer Creek water into flood cells north of Alpaugh.
-If it weren’t for those pumps, the water would run to the north, toward Corcoran, where excessive groundwater pumping has caused the land to sink more than 24 feet in the last eight years, according to an elevation study by the Deer Creek Flood Control District.
+If it weren’t for those pumps, the water would run to the north, toward Corcoran, where excessive groundwater pumping has caused the land to sink more than 24 feet in the last eight years, according to an elevation study by the Deer Creek Storm Water District.

 The lake bottom levee cut is expected to take pressure off of Cross Creek and the Highline Canal, which both bring water south under Highway 198 and toward Corcoran.
 The Highline can’t handle the kinds of flows it’s getting, so that water needs to be redirected into Cross Creek and Cross Creek allowed to empty into the lakebed, Verboon said.

 Otherwise, Highline water could swamp Corcoran as it runs behind the town levee, which was built to hold Tulare Lake water from coming in on the west.

 At some point, though, all this maneuvering may not mean much with a record-breaking snowpack waiting in the wings.